nicksagona/popphp-v1-legacy/README.md

 * The Apc extension for the Cache component (using the Apc adapter)
 * The Memcache extension for the Cache component (using the Memcached adapter)
 * The DOMDocument extension for the Image\Svg component
-* The SimpleXML extension for the Feed, Data, I18n and Image\Svg components
+* The SimpleXML extension for the Data, Feed, Form, I18n, Image\Svg, Payment and Shipping components
+* The Soap extension for the Shipping component
 * The PHP mail function and SMTP server correctly set for the Mail component
 * The cURL extension for the Curl component
 * FTP support enabled for the FTP component